 OR2K, Thamel $

 This funky restaurant serves vegetarian Middle Eastern cuisine.
 Situated in Mandala Street it’s a great place for either lunch or dinner.
-If you go in dinner you will enjoy the cool lighting and ambiance.
+If you go to dinner you will enjoy the cool lighting and ambiance.

 Fire and Ice, Thamel $ to $$